ajwillia-ms/presentations/Enlightenment/life_beyond_16/life_beyond_16.md

 <!-- template: normal -->

-# Applications
+# Applications (> 25)

 ### Enlightenment
 <p class="smaller">
-The main usage of the EFL - obviously - now bigger, better and faster than ever.
+The main usage of the EFL - obviously - now bigger, better, faster and more themeable than ever.
 </p>

 ### Terminology